 Nitya Shekar leads a discussion of Think Again by Adam Grant.
-We look at how questioning our beliefs makes leaders more effective.
+We look at how questioning our beliefs makes us more effective leaders.

 Alyssa Dickman leads a discussion of The Truth About Leadership by Barry Posner and James M. Kouzes.
-We look at the ten fundamental truths about leadership that remain constant over time.
+We look at the ten fundamental truths about leadership that tend to remain constant over time.

 Kate Arms leads a discussion of The First 90 Days by Michael D. Watkins.
 We look at the skills and processes you need to get off to a good start in a new leadership role.

 Nitya Shekar leads a discussion of The Four Agreements by Don Miguel Ruiz.
-We look at why words matter and how leaders can build presence and trust through these four agreements they can make with themselves.
-With special guest Margaret Leahy.
+We look at why words matter and how leaders can build presence and trust through these four simple agreements they can make with themselves.
+Featuring special guest Margaret Leahy.

 Alyssa Dickman leads a discussion of The Outward Mindset by The Arbinger Institute.
 We discuss how looking outside yourself, your team, or your organization and focusing on the impact you have on others makes you more effective and influential.

-Kate Arms leads a discussion of Who Do We Choose To Be by Margaret J. Wheatley.
-We discuss the leadership challenges of the modern world and Wheatley's call for everyone to face reality, claim leadership, and restore sanity in our world.
+Kate Arms leads a discussion of Who Do We Choose To Be? by Margaret J. Wheatley.
+We discuss the leadership challenges of the modern world and Wheatley's call for everyone to face reality, claim leadership, and restore sanity.

-Nitya Shekar leads a discussion of No Hard Feelings by Liz Fosslien and Molly West Duffy.
+Nitya Shekar leads a discussion of No Hard Feelings by Liz Fosslien and Mollie West Duffy.
 We discuss how accepting emotions at work increases productivity and effectiveness for individuals and organizations.

 Nitya Shekar leads a discussion of The Untethered Soul by Michael A. Singer.
-We discss how mindfulness and self-awareness help leaders increase their options.
+We discuss how mindfulness and self-awareness help leaders increase their options.